TongWu/Movie_AutoScraping/README.md

 # Movie_AutoScraping

-This is a program that can helps to finish the work after you download the movie to the folder (including the cloud folder mounted by rclone).
+This is a program that can helps to finish the work after downloading the movie to the folder (including the cloud folder mounted by rclone).

 The program will do: